 Review an Open Shift Offer

-To see which resources have been sent an offer, made a claim (accepted), or who have been selected for allocation, right-click on the draft shift card under offer and select "Review offer."
+To see which resources have been sent an offer, made a claim (accepted), declined the offer, or who have been selected for allocation, right-click on the draft shift card under offer and select "Review offer."
 This will open the "Review" tab of the shift offers modal.

 Figure 5.
 Reviewing shift offers.

 For those resources who have made a claim for the shift, a "Select" button appear to the right of their name.
 The status of their claim is also updated from "Pending" to "Accepted."